You must buy this book to understand all the below principles in detail. Get it here on Amazon.

 Circle makeCircle(int x, int y, int radius) vs

 Circle makeCircle(Point center, int radius)

-When a group of variables are passed which are likely part of a concept, it deserves a name of its own.
+When a group of variables is passed which are likely part of a concept, it deserves a name of its own.

 Have no side effects